Slow Smoked Pork For a Great Sandwich

 After your pork has had a chance to rest, you can finally move on to making your sandwich.
 Shred the pork apart either by hand or with a fork.
 Due to the degree of tenderness it's been cooked to, it should come apart with no problem.
 While it's not tradition, many people choose to toss the shredded pork in barbecue sauce at this point for extra flavor.

 Split open a bun and pile on some of your delicious smoked pork.
-Top with coleslaw if desired and serve.
+Top with coleslaw or dill pickles if desired and serve.
 Like you'd find at any restaurant, barbecue sauce should be provided on the side and used as a topping to bring some extra sweetness to the savory pork.
+If you want a more hearty meal, add some side dishes.

 Now you've got the know how to make your own slow smoke pork sandwiches like a traditional barbecue pit master.
-Though it might take some time, the end result is more than worth it once you take your first bite of that delicious meat.
+Though the cook time isn't the shortest, the end result is more than worth it once you take your first bite of that delicious meat.

 Did you like this recipe?
 Any tips on slow smoking pork or making barbecue sandwiches?
 Leave a comment down below and tell us, and don't forget to share this page with any friends who have yet to try an amazing pulled pork sandwich for themselves.